olafhartong/parsoalto/README.md

 Palo Alto Networks Rule Parser

-This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some)
+This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some) It also generates a csv file with all rules that are unused.

 Requirements:
  - xmllint
  - PHP 5.x